lazymutt/umadpro/README.md

 ![Simplified Diagram](/images/umad_diagram.png?raw=true)

 ## Building this package
-You will need to use [munki-pkg](https://github.com/munki/munki-pkg) to build this package
+You will need to use [munki-pkg](https://github.com/munki/munki-pkg) to build this package.

 ## Credits
 This tool would not be possible without [nibbler](https://github.com/pudquick/nibbler), written by [Michael Lynn](https://twitter.com/mikeymikey)